 )

-Now, simulated cell proportions are used to create pseudo-bulk samples.
+Now, the simulated cell proportions are used to create the pseudobulk samples.
 They are simulated by aggregating single-cell profiles of each cell type according to these proportions.
 The idea is to simulate a real bulk RNA-Seq data in which the gene expression levels of each cell are aggregated into a single sample.
 Therefore, this expression matrix will be generated according to the following equation:

 \[\begin{equation} T_{ij} = \sum_{k = 1}^{K} \sum_{z = 1}^Z C_{izk} \end{equation}\]